biometrixtech/PreProcessing/README.md

 setUp.py: made changes to lines 33 and 58

+####Release 1.7 (08/26/2016):
+anatomicalCalibration - Updated test_errors fxn to only use quaternions instead of euler angles.
+Added feetCheck, hipCenter, and statusChecks fxns that are used to identify errors in placement of the sensors.
+Added quatClose fxn that is used in the init_orientation fxn to make sure that quaternions being averaged together are "close".
+The init_orientation fxn now averages quaternions instead of euler angles.
+Finally, an adjustment to hip_orientation_fix to filter out extreme theta values.

+coordinateFrameTransformation - Added clipped accel fxn to test for clipped acceleration values.
+Lines 143-156, clipped acceleration and bad quaternion tests.

+dataChecks - Set of functions for testing bad quaternions and calculating the Euler Angles derived from the onboardCoordinateFrameTransformation

+onboardCoordinateFrameTransformation - Takes the coordinate frame transform out of the cloud and onto the devices.

+runAnalyticsNoTransform - Same as runAnalytics but the TransformData fxn is replaced by the fxn in dataChecks.

+runAnatomical - Added many checks to make sure the sensors are placed correctly while at the same time computing the anatomical offsets for each sensor.
+Now has a status attribute that can be used to check if the sensors have been placed correctly.

+setUp - Added a SensCal class that now replaces the previous Anatomical class.
+Takes in three more variables now.

 ####Release 1.6 (TBD):
 Phase Detection - Inputs changed to ldata['AccZ'], rdata['AccZ'], sampl_rate.
 Also, made changes to the phase detection algorithm.
 Corresponding changes were made to the other functions in the phaseDetection script as well.
 Outputs remain the same: phase id for the left foot and the right foot.
 Test data sets are available in test/data/phaseDetection.